arthurkowskii/arthurkowskii.com/src/content/projects/2_Game Audio/mouse_knight_showcase.md

 bento:
   # Theme color
   accentColor: "#2d5a27"
+  accentColorDark: "#66bb6a" # Lighter forest green for dark mode visibility

   # REQUIRED for auto hero/logo + gallery
   # Put images here and name hero.* and logo.* for the hero card